 Ullmann is an award-winning Norwegian author, journalist, and prominent literary critic.
 All of her novels have been translated into English.
 Her fourth novel, A Blessed Child, published in Norway in 2005, was shortlisted for the prestigious Norwegian literary Brage Prize that year.
 In 2008, A Blessed Child translated by Sarah Death, was named Best Translated Novel in the British newspaper The Independent, and in 2009, the novel was longlisted for The Independent Foreign Fiction Prize and the International IMPAC Dublin Literary Award in the UK.

 Undset (1882-1949) was awarded the Nobel Prize for Literature in 1928 for her trilogy Kristin Lavransdatter about a woman living in Norway during the 14th century.
 The first volume The Wreath was originally published in 1920, followed by The Wife in 1921, and The Cross in 1922.
-The series was first translated in the 1920s by Charles Archer.
+The series was first translated in the 1920s by Charles Archer and J. S. Scott.
 Award-winning translator Tiina Nunnally provided a new translation of the series starting in 1997.
 According to the publisher, Nunnally “retains the natural dialog and lyrical flow of the original Norwegian, with its echoes of Old Norse legends, while deftly avoiding the stilted language and false archaisms of Archer’s translation.
 In addition, she restores key passages left out of that edition.”

 Wassmo is an award-winning author with many published works in Norway.
 Dina’s Book, translated by Nadia Christensen, is the only one currently available to English readers.
 From the publisher: “Set in Norway in the mid-nineteenth century, Dina’s Book presents a beautiful, eccentric, and tempestuous heroine who carries a terrible burden: at the age of five she accidentally caused her mother’s death.
 Blamed by her father and banished to a farm, she grows up untamed and untaught.”